AbdallahEldab3/MotionGen-AI-Text-to-motion/README.md

 # MotionGen-AI Diffusion Model - Full Implementation Guide

-This guide is the result of troubleshooting every dependency failure in the MDM pipeline, specifically for **Local Windows** and **Colab** environments.

 ## 1. The Mandatory File Setup (Do This First)
 The code will crash unless these files are manually placed in your project root.
 Do not rely on scripts; verify these exist: